A More Hopeful Tomorrow -The Singers 2022-23 Season Announcement

 OTHER SPECIAL CONCERT EVENTS (not a part of the subscription series)

 – Behind the Curtain; The Singers with composer Damien Geter – Sunday, Oct 23, 2022 at 3pm, Lundstrum Center for Performing Arts, Minneapolis

 – HANDEL: MESSIAH with the Saint Paul Chamber Orchestra (Dec.
 15-18, 2022)

 – Behind the Curtain; The Singers with Achieve Academy Choir – Friday, Dec 2, 2022 at 7pm, Wellstone Center, West St. Paul

 – The Singers and The Jason Max Ferdinand Singers in Concert!
 Monday, Feb.
 20, 2023 at 7pm, House of Hope, St. Paul

-Season tickets are on sale now and single concert tickets will be available in September.
+Single Tickets for the concerts are on sale now.
 For ticket and season information, visit www.singersmca.org.